Ajile3D/Open3D-Examples/surfacing-test/README.md

 ```python
 import open3d as o3d
 ```
 Next, if you don't have any sample point cloud images to work with, you can download some of ours from the [Ajile 3D-Data repository](https://github.com/Ajile3D/3D-Data).
 We used the hand.pcd file for our initial tests.
+This point cloud was captured with the [Ajile DepthScan](https://ajile.ca/depthscan3d/) at a distance of around 50 cm, in high resolution mode with a total capture time of around 400 ms.

 ### Running the Example
 With Open3D installed, and a sample point cloud (from the [Ajile 3D-Data repository](https://github.com/Ajile3D/3D-Data)), you should be able to run the open3d-test.py example with the following command: